alfaazahmed7/alfaazahmed7/README.md

-<h1 align="left">Hi There👋</h1>
+<h1 align="left">Hi There 👋</h1>

-Hi, I'm Alfaaz Ahmed, a web development learner from Noakhali, Chattogram, Bangladesh.
-I have learned HTML, CSS, Tailwind CSS, DaisyUI, and JavaScript, and I am currently learning React to build modern frontend applications.
-I enjoy creating responsive web interfaces and improving my skills by building real projects.
-My goal is to grow into a skilled full-stack web developer by continuously learning modern web technologies and best practices.
+I'm Alfaaz Ahmed, an aspiring MERN stack developer 👨🏽‍💻 from Bangladesh, building full-stack web applications using React, Next.js, Node.js, Express, and MongoDB with a focus on clean, efficient code and user-friendly experiences.
+Let's connect!

 ## 🌐 Connect With Me!